Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the baseline is 3.
-The description adds no new meaning beyond the schema, which already explains each parameter adequately.
+Schema description coverage is 100%, so the parameters already have clear descriptions.
+The tool description adds no additional meaning beyond what the schema provides, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.